mark-wiemer/luanti-void-game/README.md

 *Void – A Game That Contains Nothing*

-This game for Minetest was reduced to the bare minimum of files and configuration.
+This game for Luanti was reduced to the bare minimum of files and configuration.
 It contains quite literally “nothing”.
 It registers no more items than the essentially needed nodes and the hand.

 The game is not meant for playing (well, of course you can but there is nothing fun to do except digging the three essential nodes and placing them again).
 The purpose of this game is to test mods in an absolutely “clean” environment with absolutely no “3rd-party” mods or APIs provided by such mods.